diegopedrazas96/mean-full-stack/commit.md

-Fixing npm installation on 8/3/2017
+added @angular/flex-layout dependency on 7/26/2017